wagtail/wagtail/README.md

 ### 🔐 Security

 We take the security of Wagtail, and related packages we maintain, seriously.
 If you have found a security issue with any of our projects please email us at [security@wagtail.org](mailto:security@wagtail.org) so we can work together to find and patch the issue.
-We appreciate responsible disclosure with any security related issues, so please contact us first before creating a Github issue.
+We appreciate responsible disclosure of any security-related issues, so please contact us first before creating a Github issue.

-If you want to send an encrypted email (optional), the public key ID for security@wagtail.org is 0xbed227b4daf93ff9, and this public key is available from most commonly-used keyservers.
+If you want to send an encrypted email (optional), the public key ID for security@wagtail.org is 0xbed227b4daf93ff9, and this public key is available from the most commonly-used keyservers.

 ### 🕒 Release schedule

 Feature releases of Wagtail are released every three months.
-Selected releases are designated as Long Term Support (LTS) releases, and will receive maintenance updates for an extended period to address any security and data-loss related issues.
+Selected releases are designated as Long Term Support (LTS) releases, and will receive maintenance updates for an extended period to address any security and data-loss-related issues.
 For dates of past and upcoming releases and support periods, see [Release Schedule](https://github.com/wagtail/wagtail/wiki/Release-schedule).

 #### 🕛 Nightly releases